 Ms. Love is a certified clinical research professional with over 20 years of experience in a variety of research settings.
 Her primary role is to provide project management support to CHÉOS and Canadian HIV Trials Network-supported investigators, as well as develop research training materials and programs.
 Ms. Love is one of many project managers who work for CHÉOS.
-The Centre’s project managers are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies, and can be contacted for consultation by completing our Service Request Form.
+The Centre’s project managers are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies.

 Good Clinical Practice (GCP) is an international standard for the design, conduct, performance, recording, analyzing, and reporting of research that involves human participants.
 Ultimately, GCP is in place to protect the rights, safety, and welfare of humans participating in research, and to assure the quality, reliability, and integrity of data collected.
 All members of the research team (investigators, sponsors, and Research Ethics Boards) are required to follow GCP.

 The topic of research ethics in clinical research came to public attention after World War II, when it was discovered that the Nazis had conducted experiments on humans, without their consent, and that these experiments often led to serious complications and even death.